 As Reeves explains, these factors truly shape up to become a financial crisis when considering the reduction of purchasing power.
 Data from 2013 shows that the average expenses of someone older than 75 already exceed their average household income – a cut in benefits and a failure of an unsustainable Social Security to bridge the gap would reduce the spending of millions of pensioners.
 This would soon affect younger Americans as well, who face a tough job market as restaurants and retailers start cutting back.

 Reeves doesn’t think there is an easy solution in sight, as pension and Social Security reforms should be approached by a combination of benefit cuts, increased contributions and higher eligibility ages.
 All of these tend to offend stakeholders, however, and most politicians are unwilling to even consider tackling these issues.
-Reeves expects this to have serious effects on the American economy for decades.federal reserve, interest rate hike, janet yellen, pension crisis
+Reeves expects this to have serious effects on the American economy for decades.Featured, federal reserve, interest rate hike, janet yellen, pension crisis